 As well as playing a significant role in the farming community, Bob puts environment first on the farm.
 Aside from extensive tree planting and watershed protection, he ensures that his cattle play a positive role in the farm ecosystem.
 The farm's many environmental innovations have attracted thousands of visitors, including Chinese students, a Korean trade delegation, and professors from the University of Mexico.
 Our farm has also served as a demonstration site for local farmers to learn about the latest environmental innovations.

-In recognition of his efforts, Bob was the first recipient of the Ontario Cattlemen's Environmental Stewardship Award in 1994.
-In 1996, Bob was awarded an Honourary Life Membership in the Ontario Institute of Agrologists.
-More recently, Bob was inducted into the Renfrew County Agricultural Hall of Fame in 2003.
+In recognition of his efforts, Bob was the first recipient of the Ontario Cattlemen's Association Environmental Stewardship Award in 1994.
+In 1996, Bob was awarded an Honorary Life Membership in the Ontario Institute of Agrologists.
+Additionally, Bob was inducted into the Renfrew County Agricultural Hall of Fame in 2003.

-After many years of working towards a completely sustainable cattle operation, we feel the next step is to begin producing grass fed beef.
+After many years of working towards an environmentally sustainable cattle operation, we undertook the next step - the production of grass-fed beef.

-This allows us to reduce the herd size and concentrate on more environmental projects on the farm and in the community.
-Grass fed beef is much more evironmentally friendly, and we want you, the customer, to be part of the environnmental success of this farm.
-By purchasing beef direct from our farm, you get more than just a safe and wholesome product.
+This allowed us to reduce the herd size and concentrate on more environmental projects on the farm and in the community.
+Grass-fed beef is much more environmentally friendly, and we want you, the customer, to be part of the environmental success of this farm.
+By purchasing beef directly from our farm, you get more than just a safe and wholesome product.
 You also contribute to a sustainable farm and its tremendous benefits for both the natural environment and for the rural community.

 Take a moment to look over the various environmental aspects of the farm.